LET OUR FAMILY

 First-Degree Assault (Class A Felony)

-• Assault with a firearm or deadly weapon
+• Assault with a firearm or deadly weapon.

-• Intent to cause great bodily harm
+• Intent to cause great bodily harm.

-• Administering poison
+• Administering poison.

-• Transmitting HIV intentionally
+• Transmitting HIV intentionally.

 Second-Degree Assault (Class B Felony or A if sexually motivated)

 This charge applies when serious harm was inflicted but not to the extent of first-degree assault.
-It includes:

-• Assault causing substantial bodily harm
+• Assault causing substantial bodily harm.

-• Strangulation or suffocation
+• Strangulation or suffocation.

-• Assault during the commission of a felony
+• Assault during the commission of a felony.

-• Assault with a deadly weapon
+• Assault with a deadly weapon (under certain circumstances).

-• Causing injury to an unborn child through an assault on the mother
+• Causing injury to an unborn child through an assault on the mother.

 If the act was committed with sexual intent, the charge may be elevated to a Class A felony.